ytakefuji/counting-for-entomologists/README.md

 The proposed approach is based on BLOB.
 The term "BLOB" stands for "Binary Large Object".
 Without machine learning, the Python program (pillbug_coun.py) can count the number of objects in a picture.
 The conventional machine learning needs to collect and annotate a variety of images which is a time-consuming task.
+The target objects in a picture for counting must be separated or isolated.
+Overlapped objects can be counted as one object.

 This repository shows how to use a Python program (pillbug_count.py) for novice users to automatically calculate the number of dead bugs or